boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

 Excess Burst Size (EBS) (bytes):
 : MUST be present only if EIR is also present.
-: Indicates that maximum excess burst size that is allowed while not complying with the CIR.
+: Indicates the maximum excess burst size that is allowed while not complying with the CIR.
 : MUST be greater than zero, if present.
 : This parameter is optional.